gharials/dev-path/docs/programming/math-prog.md

 When an integer $n$ is divided by another integer $m$, it can have a remainder $r$.
 It is expressed in this formula $n = m \times q + r$, where $q$ is the quotient.
 For example, when $14$ is divided by $3$, the quotient is $4$ and the remainder is $2$, because $14 = 3 × 4 + 2$.
 Similarly, when $20$ is divided by $5$, the quotient is $4$ and the remainder is $0$, because $20 = 5 × 4 + 0$.
 When the remainder is $0$, we say that $n$ is _divisible_ by $m$.

-As we will see, remainders division is important in practice.
+As we will see, remainders of division is important in practice.

 ### The modulo operator